-Responses from 1,114 nurses were analysed including (PAH [n = 547], Hospital B [n = 269], and Hospital C [n = 298]).
+Responses from 1,114 nurses were analysed, including PAH [n = 547], Hospital B [n = 269], and Hospital C [n = 298].
 Normal data checking procedures were conducted (Tabachnick & Fidell, 2006).
 No pair-wise exclusion was utilised.
 Thirty-two cases were excluded list-wise for missing data.
-No pattern was evident, as the missing data appeared randomly spread across all variables, and only 2 cases had more than one missing variable.
-Frequencies were run to check for outliers and none were found.
-Missing data did not exceed 3% therefore list-wise exclusion did not undermine either the power or the representativeness of the sample.
-While homogeneity was significant on 15 of the 32 dependent variables, in each case the PAH displayed only slightly less variability than the other comparative hospitals.
+No pattern was evident, as the missing data appeared to be randomly spread across all variables, and only two cases had more than one missing variable.
+Frequencies were run to check for outliers, and none were found.
+Missing data did not exceed 3%, therefore list-wise exclusion did not undermine either the power or the representativeness of the sample.
+While homogeneity was significant for 15 of the 32 dependent variables, in each case the PAH displayed only slightly less variability than the other comparative hospitals.
 While these were consistent differences, the magnitude of the differences was only small in each case: this nevertheless could slightly inflate Type 1 Error.
-The decision to persist with inferential analyses was considered sound as long as appropriate adjustments are made to correct for the inflated Type 1 Error.
+The decision to persist with inferential analyses was considered sound as long as appropriate adjustments were made to correct for the inflated Type 1 Error.

-A one-way analysis of variance was conducted to explore the relationship between the levels of organisational climate, individual outcomes, career intentions - intention to leave and clinical management practice of the three hospitals (the magnet hospital - the PAH and the two non-magnet hospitals - Hospital B and Hospital C).
-Standard deviation and means are included in Table 9.1.
+A one-way analysis of variance was conducted to explore the relationship between the levels of organisational climate, individual outcomes, career intentions, intention to leave and clinical management practice of the three hospitals (the magnet hospital (the PAH) and the two non-magnet hospitals (Hospital B and Hospital C)).
+Standard deviations and means are included in Table 9.1.
 Thirty-two separate indicators were tested for possible differences between the same three hospitals.
 Holm's adjustment was used to correct for inflated Type 1 Error.
 While the Holm's procedure is less common than the Bonferroni adjustment, it is considered superior (Holland & DiPonzio Coperhaver, 1988).
 The Holm procedure supports only those equations that have a combined probability of Type 1 Error lower than the conventional α level (p < .05).
 Only those equations that met these collective criteria are presented here.
 Significant differences (p < .05) were found between the three hospitals on 22 organisational climate indices (Table 9.2).
-Post hoc analyses (Tukey's HSD) revealed it was the PAH that had significantly better scores than the other two hospitals for every organisational climate indicator.
+Post hoc analyses (Tukey's HSD) revealed that the PAH has significantly better scores than the other two hospitals for every organisational climate indicator.
 The question remains as to what is associated with this clearly superior organisational climate at the PAH.
-The analysis also revealed the PAH had significantly better scores on three individual outcomes indices, three clinical management practice indices, and three of four career intentions indices (Table 9.3).
+The analysis also revealed that the PAH has significantly better scores on three individual outcomes indices, three clinical management practice indices, and three of four career intentions indices (Table 9.3).

-The organisational climate of an organisation has a large impact on individual outcomes such as an individual's quality of work life, their morale, and their distress.
-Research has shown that individual morale and individual distress are directly linked to an individual's intention to leave.
+The organisational climate has a large impact on individual outcomes, such as an individual's quality of work life, morale, and distress.
+Research has shown that individual morale and individual distress are directly linked to individuals' intention to leave.

-Mean, standard deviation and number of nurses for Princess Alexandra Hospital, Hospital B and Hospital C
+Table 9.1 Mean, standard deviation and number of nurses for Princess Alexandra Hospital, Hospital B and Hospital C